addr2data/webinar-01/README.rst

 toDoList
 ~~~~~~~~

-- Create an Internet Gateway
+- Create an named **webinar-01-igw** Internet Gateway
-- Attach it to your VPC
+- Attach it to our VPC

 ****